Conversion Optimization

 Cart abandonment is when customers add products to their cart and start the checkout process but leave before completing the purchase.

-The cart abandonment rate identifies the percentage of users that leave before completing the checkout process.Â
+The cart abandonment rate is one of the primary eCommerce metrics that identifies the percentage of users who drop off before completing the checkout process.

 2. How to calculate cart abandonment rate?